ibm-cloud-docs/vmwaresolutions/vsphere/vs_viewinginstances.md

 ## What to do next
 {: #vs_viewinginstances-next}

-Manage your instances in the VMware Solutions console or the VMware vSphere Web Client.
+Manage your instances in the VMware Solutions console or the vSphere Web Client.

 Review the following topics for information to help you complete the login instructions:
 * For the requirements and necessary steps before you access the vSphere Web Client, see [Timeout reached while connecting to the vSphere Web Client](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_timeout_vc_console).